tasket/wyng-backup/README.md

 archives simply add those two dirs to the end of your `--dest` URLs.
 Alternately, you can rename those subdirs to a single dir of your choosing.

+* A major change in v0.8 is that for `send` and `monitor` Wyng will no longer assume you want to act on all known volumes if you don't specify any volumes.
+You must now use `-a` or `--all`, which now work for other commands as well.
+This change also enables adding new volumes while doing a complete backup, for instance: `wyng -a send my-new-volume` – updates every volume already in the archive plus backup 'my-new-volume' as well.

 * Backup sessions shown in `list` output may be seemingly (but not actually) out of order if the system's local time shifts